Narwallets/narwallets-extension/API-design.md

 1. Multiple extension wallets: If you have multiple wallets installed, **you choose** which wallet you want to use to "connect" to the web page.
 (Here's an example help page the user is directed to when tries to "login" from the DApp: https://www.narwallets.com/help/connect-to-web-app/.
 There could be a generic help page for DApps directing how to connect each compatible extension-wallet.)

 2. The DApp can be "chain and wallet agnostic".
-Because the connection is initiated from the wallet *and all access to the chain is made thru the wallet*, it's easier to make a DApp "chain and wallet agnostic"
+Because the connection is initiated from the wallet *and all access to the chain is made through the wallet*, it's easier to make a Web App "chain and wallet agnostic"

 **All access to the chain is made thru the wallet**

 The wallet-SDK is very-light.
-The Wallet-SDK only has the code required to communicate with an chrome-extension wallet (chrome.runtime.sendMessage, listeners, window.postMessage, marshaling).
+The Wallet-SDK only has the code required to communicate with a chrome-extension wallet (chrome.runtime.sendMessage, listeners, window.postMessage, marshaling).
 That's very few lines of code.
-It **does not** include json-RPC, crypto, BN, BIP-39, ed25519, tweetnacl, sha or any other dependency.
+It **does not** include json-RPC, crypto, BN, BIP-39, ed25519, tweetnacl, sha256 or any other dependency.

-The chrome extension-wallet has all the required dependencies to communicate with the chain, and its job is to sign and boradcast transactions into the chain, *hiding all the complexity from the DApp*.
+The chrome extension-wallet has all the required dependencies to communicate with the chain, and its job is to sign and boradcast transactions into the chain, *hiding all the complexity from the Web App*.

-Because the Wallet-SDK is very simple, it could be possible to create a single DApp that works with different blockchains, depending on what extension-wallet you decide to activate to "connect-to-the-web-page".
-The wallet itself handles all the complexity of tx-signing and broadcasting, and the smart contracts are different for each chain, but because the wallet-SDK is simple and high-level, it could "*theoretically*" be possible to use the same DApp UX code to operate on different chains.
+Because the Wallet-SDK is very simple, it could be possible to create a single Web App that works with different blockchains, depending on what extension-wallet you decide to activate to "connect-to-the-web-page".
+The wallet itself handles all the complexity of tx-signing and broadcasting, and the smart contracts are different for each chain, but because the wallet-SDK is simple and high-level, it could "*theoretically*" be possible to use the same Web App UX code to operate on different chains.

-The core Wallet integration API is 200 lines of typescript, and this is all a DApp must include.
-There's no other dependencies than this one (no tweetnacl,bn,bip39,crypto,sha256).
+The core Wallet integration API is about 200 lines of typescript, and this is all a Web App must include.
+There's no other dependencies than this one (no tweetnacl,bn,bip39,crypto,sha256,web3.js or near-sdk-js).

 All the complexity of connecting to the chain is handled by the chrome-extension wallet listening on the other side.
-This represents an advantage for DApps on the download size.
+This represents an advantage for Web Apps on the download size.
 Narwallets integration is 200 lines of typescript, while web3.js is 12MB unpacked, and ether.js is 9MB unpacked.
-Our design of the ultra-ligth Wallet-API solves [the download-size problem](https://github.com/ethereum/web3.js/issues/1178) for all integrated DApps.
+Our design of the ultra-ligth Wallet-API solves [the download-size problem](https://github.com/ethereum/web3.js/issues/1178) for all integrated Web Apps.

 *Core Wallet API:*
 ```typescript